 SML and CML are two very crucial concepts in finance.
 SML stands for Security Market Line, while CML’s full form is Capital Market Line.
-Both SML and CML relate to the risk and return in investment.
+Both SML and CML relate to the risk and return on investment.
 Even though the two terms sound familiar and relate to the same thing, in reality, they are very different from each other.
-The primary difference between the two concepts is in determining an investors’ average rate of profit or loss in a financial market.
+The primary difference between the two concepts is in determining an investor’s average rate of profit or loss in a financial market.
 To better understand the two terms and their usability, we must know the differences between SML vs CML.

 SML (Security Market Line)

 Basically, SML tells about the market risk in an investment or identifies a point beyond which an investor may run into risk.
 Or, we can say it tells the relation between the required rate of return of security as a function of the non-diversifiable risk (or systematic risk).

 In an ideal scenario of market equilibrium, all the securities will fall on the SML.
 A security that is above the SML line is said to be underpriced.
 This is because it suggests that its return is more than what is needed to offset the systematic risk with that security.
 Similarly, security below the SML is overpriced.
 This is because it is unable to give the required return to compensate for the risk.